Well, I’m finally on Twitter.

 I heard about Twitter a year or two ago, through the digital grapevine, and wasn’t impressed.
 I have a hard enough time maintaining two blogs, a wiki, three personal projects, stupid-burning, and reading/commenting on other blogs I follow — and now micro-blogging?
 Please…

-But when I found out that I can update it with my cell phone, and receive updates in Firefox, I decided it was feasible to do, and signed up.
+But when I found out that I can update it with my cell phone, I decided it was feasible to do, and signed up.
 (Although it didn’t help that half the people in my department at work signed up the same day.
 Peer pressure is a bitch.)

 For those of you that still think the Internet is a “series of tubes“, Twitter works like this: